Live Notebook

 Dask Name: sqrt, 157 tasks

-when you want your result as a Pandas dataframe.
+when you want your result as a Pandas dataframe or series.

 If you started Client()

-above then you may want to watch the status page during computation.
+above then you can watch the status page during computation to see the progress.

 [8]: